biosimulators/Biosimulators_simulator_template/README.md

 8. Enter metadata about your simulator into [`properties.json`](properties.json).
 This should include the attributes listed below.
 Attributes marked with `*` are optional.
 The schema is available in the `Schemas` >> `Simulator` section at https://api.biosimulators.org.
   - `id`: A unique id for the simulator (e.g., `tellurium`).
 The id must begin with a letter or underscore and include only letters, numbers, and underscores.
-  - `dockerHubImageId`: DockerHub id for the Docker image for the simulator (e.g., `biosimulators/tellurium:2.4.1`).
+  - `image`: URL for the Docker image for the simulator (e.g., `docker.io/biosimulators/tellurium:2.4.1`).
 This should include the organization which owns the image, the id of the image, and the version tag of the image.
   - `name`\*: Short name of the simulator.
   - `description`\*: Extended description of the simulator.
   - `url`\*: URL for a webpage that describes the simulator.